 - The Right Reverend Riscylla Shaw, Area Bishop of Trent-Durham in the Diocese of Toronto

-- The Reverend John Stevens, Rector of St. John’s Shaughnessy, Vancouver
+- The Reverend John Stephens, Rector of St. John’s Shaughnessy, Vancouver

 Go here for biographical information.